TERMS & CONDITIONS

 13.1.
 We host all our Website/Apps with Justhost.com at their dedicated data-centre, on a shared platform.
 This means your Website/App exists alongside other websites we host for other Customers.
 Dedicated server platforms are available upon request.
 This service would incur additional setup and monthly charges.

 13.3.
-Whilst we endeavour to ensure your website is live and protected 100% of the time, due to the open public nature of the web, this is not something we can guarantee.
+Whilst we shall endeavour to ensure your website is live and protected 100% of the time, due to the open public nature of the web, this is not something we can guarantee.
 From time to time hacking attempts can mean website servers go offline, or indeed our hosting partner can experience technical difficulties which results in a loss of service for our Customers.
 We will work hard to ensure we communicate any such issues to our Customers as and when they occur, and work even harder to ensure service is restored in a timely manner.

 13.4.
 We shall not be responsible for any loss of business, loss of profits, any loss of digital data or any other damages related to website downtime / loss of website service or website security attacks or breaches.